Wednesday, April 29, 2026

 What is a Liquidation Heatmap?

 A liquidation heatmap is a visual representation showing where liquidations are likely to occur at different price levels.
-It displays concentrations of leverage positions that will be forcibly closed if the price reaches those levels.
+It displays concentrations of leveraged positions that will be forcibly closed if the price reaches those levels.

 How to Read a Liquidation Heatmap